Car Loan Calculator

 Where Can I Get a Car Loan?

 There are many places you can get a car loan.

-- Buy-here-pay-here dealerships: These dealerships actually lend the money themselves.
-They come with very high rates, and are typically marketed toward customers with poorer credit.
+- Buy-here-pay-here dealerships: These dealerships lend the money themselves.
+These loans come with high rates and are typically marketed toward customers with poorer credit.